Resources

 Sending Large Files in Construction & Survey

-How to send multi-GB point clouds, drone video, 3D models, and CAD to clients.
-Email, WeTransfer, Dropbox, FTP, and purpose-built platforms compared.
+How to send multi-GB point clouds, drone video, 3D models, and CAD to construction clients.
+Email, WeTransfer, Dropbox, FTP, and specialist platforms compared.

 April 12, 2026